 Peter will be be making several appearances on Big Brother's Bit on the Side throughout the 2015 season.
 Look out for his unique take on both the psychology and the movements of the housemates.
 Although he's devastated not to be dancing with the gorgeous Emma Willis this year he is, nevertheless, looking forward to having a wiggle with Rylan.
-His first appearance will be on Wednesday 20th May on Channel 5.
+His next appearance will be on Tuesday 30th June on Channel 5.
 Tune in, and dance along!

 Lovatt is a Dance Psychologist.
 He holds the academic post of Reader and